harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-macos-build-infrastructure.md

 * Pool Name = The `name` field in your `pool.yml` file.
 * OS = **MacOS**

 Your MacOS build infrastructure is set up.
-You can now run your Build Stages on MacOS VMs.
+You can now run your Build Stages on your Mac platform.